dscho/pagefind-xkcd-demo/content/comics/2024-10-21-temperature-scales.md

   In my new scale, °X, 0 is Earths' record lowest surface temperature, 50 is the global average, and 100 is the record highest, with a linear scale between each point and adjustment every year as needed.
 img: https://imgs.xkcd.com/comics/temperature_scales_2x.png
 ---
-{{incomplete transcript|Do NOT delete this tag too soon.}}

 Temperature Scales

-[A table with five columns, labelled: Unit, water freezing point, water boiling point, notes, cursedness.
+[A table with five columns, labelled: Unit, Water freezing point, Water boiling point, Notes, and Cursedness.
 There are eleven rows below the labels.]

 [Row 1:] Celsius, 0, 100, Used in most of the world, 2/10